 1. Write down your prayer goals.
 How do you want to see God move during these weeks?
 How do you expect him to impact you?
 What prayers would you like to see answered?
 The Sunday before we begin the 21 Days, we’ll have everyone in attendance write their prayer requests on a card to surrender to Jesus over these weeks.
 You can share those (and other) requests through this link.

 3. Join a Bible reading plan.
 Maybe you already have a plan or a reading schedule that you are working through, and if so, keep at it!
 But if you don’t and you want a plan that is curated for 21 days of praying and fasting, we have some listed below.
-Fasting is about so much more than just going without food or indulgences, it’s about giving more time to God.
-Let’s get into his Word together.
+Fasting is about so much more than just going without food or indulgences; it’s about giving more time to God.
+So let’s get into His Word together.
 We also have a Spotify playlist to help set a mood and tone of worship in your home during these 21 days.
 At the end of every day, we encourage you to take time for a Daily Examen and then consider journaling your answers, your prayers, and your thoughts and feelings.

-6. Sign up for daily texts.
+5. Sign up for daily texts.
 Over the next 3 weeks, Pastor Robbie will send out texts each day with a quote, Bible verse, or an encouragement.
 If you would like to receive those texts, follow this link to subscribe.

 BIBLE READING PLANS

 We encourage you to dive into a Bible Reading Plan that correlates with the 21 Days.
-We have several selected for you to choose from.
-You simply need the YouVersion Bible app.
+We have selected several from the YouVersion Bible app for you to choose from.

 21 Days: Lectio Divina - Victory Church